NannyML/nannyml/docs/glossary.rst

         The average euclidean distance between the original and the reconstructed data points in a dataset.

     Target
         The actual outcome of the event the machine learning model is trying to predict.
+Also referred to as :term:`Ground truth`.

     Timestamp
         Usually a single column, but can be multiple columns where necessary.